 When you’re low on cash, you can’t afford to procure the goods you need to grow your business.
 Unless, of course, you find a supplier that offers flexible terms and is willing to extend credit to businesses like yours.

 Net terms enable cash-strapped small businesses to get the goods they need without having to put up collateral or fork over money they don’t have.
+In most cases, you’ll be able to complete a trade credit application quickly.

 Compare that to banks, which require a seemingly endless amount of paperwork and documents and can take months to decide whether it makes sense to lend money to your company.